0xkernelghost/Web_Security/PortSwiggerLabs/Authentication/Readme.md

 GET /login → POST credentials → GET /mfa → POST OTP → GET /dashboard

 # Attack:
-# After step 1 (valid creds submitted), jump directly to:
-GET /dashboard  → if session cookie was set after step 1, MFA is bypassed
+# After valid credentials are submitted, request a protected endpoint directly:
+GET /dashboard

+# MFA is bypassed only if the server treats the pre-MFA session as fully
+# authenticated or fails to enforce MFA completion on protected endpoints.
 ```

 ---